Home

 G1/4" to G1/4" bulkhead fitting ($5)

-Seals the bottle lid and provides a mount for everything else.
+Seals the bottle lid and provides a mount for the ball valve.

 Nozzle coupling adapter, G1/4" male-male ($3)

-Connects the ball valve to the other parts.
+Connects the ball valve to the bulkhead fitting.

-A box of "Tough Tops" from masontops.com at the local Publix.
+A box of "Tough Tops" from masontops.com or the local Publix.

 These are heavy-duty plastic one-piece mason jar tops with a nice silicone seal and a "premarked center" (the injection molding scar) for drilling.
 They don't require a washer for reinforcement, and they aren't affected by brake fluid.